UAE makes important announcement - East Coast Daily English

-The suspension of social gatherings and events has been extended in Sharjah.
-The suspension was extended up to the end of July.
+The SRTA has announced the 50% discount on traffic fines from April 1 to June 30.
+The fine discount can be benefited for traffic violations committed before March 31, 2020.

-The Sharjah Executive Council, issued a decision to extend the suspension of all social events, celebrations held in wedding halls, event halls, hotels, and government and community facilities till the July end.
-This decision was in line with the directives of His Highness Sheikh Sultan bin Mohammed bin Sultan Al Qasimi, Crown Prince and Deputy Ruler of Sharjah.
+People who want to avail of the fine reductions must visit the authority’s website, www.srta.gov.ae , before the deadline.

-The decision comes into effect from July 1, 2020 until the end of July – extendable if needed.
+The move was in line with the directives of His Highness Dr Sheikh Sultan bin Muhammad Al Qasimi, Supreme Council Member and Ruler of Sharjah.

 Post Your Comments